Borders exist only in our heads

 - Uniform presentation on a dynamic map covering the entire Alpine arc.

-- Similar size of the warning regions, which can then be flexibly aggregated into warning areas (see major differences in the map of Fig. 1).
+- Similar size of the warning regions, which can then be flexibly aggregated into warning areas.

 If it were easy, it would not be a challenge

 We are very appreciative to the avalanche warning services for their meticulous work they do every day.
-We are also aware that in the past enormous efforts have been made to harmonize the avalanche forecasts.
-We also know how difficult cross-border cooperation is.
-But we also believe that there is still a major need for action.
+Likewise, we are aware that tremendous efforts have been and are being made to converge.
+We also know how difficult cross-border cooperation is and how different the resources of the individual warning services are.
+But we also believe that there is still a need for action.

 Where a will, there a way

 These are not illusions.
-This is shown by the Euregio Avalanche Report project in Tyrol (Austria), South Tyrol and Trentino (both Italy).
-This joint avalanche forecast is published daily in three languages and represents a major step forward.
-It is proof that cross-border cooperation works – provided that all players from politics to avalanche warners pull together.
+The Euregio Avalanche Report project in Tyrol (Austria), South Tyrol and Trentino (both Italy) has already shown that even international standardization is possible.
+The very pleasing progress made in recent years with the cross-regional presentation also shows that cooperation can work if all actors from politics to avalanche warners pull together.

 Hence the initiative for an alpine-wide uniform avalanche forecast.
 We would like to point out how important cooperation in the field of avalanche warning is.
 After all, even a single human life saved in this way is worth more than all the resources invested.